-Universal health care refers to a national health care system in which every person has insurance coverage.
-Though universal health care can refer to a system administered entirely by the government, most countries achieve universal health care through a combination of state and private participants, including collective community funds and employer-supported programs.
+Universal health care refers to a national health care system in which every person has access to medical services.
+Though universal health care can refer to a system administered entirely by the government, most countries achieve universal health care through a combination of state and private participants that comprises hospitals and clinics, health care practitioners, insurance providers, and employer-supported programs.
 Each country institutes universal health care according to its own needs and capabilities.
 Systems funded entirely by the government are considered single-payer health insurance.
-As of 2019, single-payer health care systems could be found in seventeen countries, including Canada, Norway, and Japan.
-In some single-payer systems, such as the National Health Services in the United Kingdom, the government provides health care services.
-Under most single-payer systems, however, the government administers insurance coverage while nongovernmental organizations, including private companies, provide treatment and care.
-Other universal health care systems require that all eligible citizens purchase private insurance as a means of ensuring total coverage.
-Critics of such programs contend that insurance mandates force people to purchase insurance, undermining their personal freedoms.

 "This is a struggle against the 'economic royalists', as Franklin D Roosevelt once termed them, of our day—and for the interests of ordinary working people."

 Adam Gaffney is an instructor at Harvard Medical School, a pulmonary and critical care doctor at Cambridge Health Alliance, and president of Physicians for a National Health Program.
 He blogs at the Progressive Physician.